-Eyebeam presents work of Lilian Kreutzberger on Saturday, April 18 in an open studio at Industry City.
+Eyebeam presents works of Lilian Kreutzberger on April 18 in an open studio.

 Stop by for an open house at Eyebeam during Industry City’s Open Studios.
 Catch a glimpse of what the current resident artists, Lilian Kreutzberger amongst others, and fellows are up to.
 Tours will be taking place at 1pm and again at 5pm that day.